SECURE HOME PROGRAMME

 Rates, maintenance & insurance: $100 per week (approximately)

-In the above scenario, a household would be paying a total of $575 per week to be in their own home.
+In the above scenario, it would cost a household $575 per week to be in their own home.
 Compared to an average weekly rent of $750 for a typical 3 bedroom home in Queenstown – this makes Secure Home a no-brainer!

 To be eligible to apply for Secure Home you must first meet the following basic criteria: